riboseinc/jekyll-external-links/README.md

 4. Run `bundle exec jekyll serve`
 5. Open in your favorite browser the URL shown

+Note that, due to the fact that gem lockfiles are platform-specific, it may not work out of the box.

+The example site build may output deprecation warnings coming from the default Minima theme not being fully compatible with the latest Jekyll/SASS stack.

 ## Contribution

 Contributions are welcome.